a-gave/libremesh-ansible-playbooks/README_RECIPES.md

 ------------

 ### 1. Create a community variables file:
-Create a configuration file inside the path defined by versions of LibreMesh and OpenWrt where, and by the community name.
+Create a configuration file inside the path defined by versions of LibreMesh and OpenWrt, and by the community name.

 ```
 mkdir community/libremesh_master/openwrt_22.03.5/new-community/all_devices.yml